 Stage Manager: The stage manager is responsible for running of the show once rehearsals have finished.
-During the rehearsal process, he/she is in charge of running rehearsals, writing down blocking, maintaining prop lists, and making sure the actors know their lines.
+During the rehearsal process, they are in charge of running rehearsals, writing down blocking, maintaining prop lists, and making sure the actors know their lines.

 Assistant Stage Manager: The assistant stage manager supports the stage manager throughout the rehearsal and performance period.
-He/she is responsible for being "on book" (having a script in hand and being ready to cue an actor in case he or she forgets lines during rehearsal) and making sure that all the cues (lights, sound, actor entrances and lines) are met.
+They are responsible for being "on book" (having a script in hand and being ready to cue an actor in case they forget lines during rehearsal) and making sure that all the cues (lights, sound, actor entrances, and lines) are met.